gaps-closure/hal/daemon/README.md

 CONFIG-FILE: path to HAL configuration file (e.g., test/sample.cfg)
 ```

-Packet formats can be spefcified per device instance (in the conifg file).
+Note that:
-The packet format and translation programs are contained in separate files
+- If there are multiple HAL daemon instances on a node, then they must use different interaces.
-(packetize_XXX.c and packetize_XXX.h).
+- Packet formats and their encoding and decoding functions are spefcified in daemon files: e.g., [packetize_sdh_bw_v1.c](packetize_sdh_bw_v1.c)  and [packetize_sdh_bw_v1.h]](packetize_sdh_bw_v1.h).

 Planned HAL extensions include:
-.
-Configuring the cross domain guards.
+- Configuring the cross domain guards.
-.
-Performing any ADU encoding/decoding.
+- Performing ADU encoding/decoding.
-.
-Mediating  exchange between the application and the guard devices, handling the multiplexing/demultiplexing, segmentation/reassembly and rate control, as applicable.
+- Mediating  exchange between the application and the guard devices, handling the multiplexing/demultiplexing, segmentation/reassembly and rate control, as applicable.